qgis/QGIS-Documentation/docs/user_manual/map_views/3d_map_view.rst

   2D view or bi directional synchronization.
 The last option displays the extent visible from the 3D camera over the 2D map view.

-* Check |unchecked| :guilabel:`Show skybox` to enable skybox rendering in the scene.
-The skybox type can be:

-  * :guilabel:`Panoramic texture`, with a single file providing sight on 360\°
-  * :guilabel:`Distinct faces`, with a texture file for each of the six sides of a box containing the scene

-  Texture image files of the skybox can be files on the disk, remote URLs or embedded in the project (:ref:`more details <embedded_file_selector>`).

 Advanced
 --------